JAW CONTOURING FOR FACIAL FEMINIZATION SURGERY AND EXTRACTION OF WISDOM TEETH

 Removing your wisdom teeth – or any other corrective surgery to your jaw – can impact the overall aesthetics of your face and is best considered in the context of any future FFS.

-Consulting with a surgeon trained in three surgical specialties and with proven expertise in the artistry of facial feminization, such as Dr Deschamps-Braly, has the advantage of facilitating an integrated approach and optimal timing for any surgeries needed and is more likely to give you the best possible result.
+Consulting with plastic surgeons trained in multiple surgical specialties and with proven expertise in the artistry of facial feminization, such as Dr. Deschamps-Braly, has the advantage of facilitating an integrated approach and optimal timing for any surgeries needed for your oral health and aesthetic surgery and is more likely to give you the best possible result.

 Most people have 32 permanent adult teeth, with four wisdom teeth emerging between 17 years of age and the early 20s.
 Typically, one wisdom tooth is located at the very back of each row of teeth on each side of the upper and lower jaw.

-In many people, the wisdom teeth become impacted – meaning they cannot properly emerge.
+In many people, the wisdom teeth become impacted – meaning they will emerge and collide with the other molars.
 There are different degrees of impaction, but in general it can create problems including:

 - Difficulty in cleaning